-Welcome to K/1!
-The early years of primary school are critical for developing the skills and experiences students require throughout their school career and we are very excited to be a part of your child’s learning journey during 2020.
+Welcome to Year 1!
+The early years of primary school are critical for developing the skills and experiences students require throughout their school career and we are very excited to be a part of your child’s learning journey during 2021.

 After the first few weeks of school, students will begin to bring home books to read at home each night.
 As we use these books for our classroom reading, it is very important that home readers travel to and from school each day in the bag provided.

 The books sent home are books that your child has read in class.
 It’s best to get into an afternoon or evening routine which involves your child reading their home reader.
 If your child is tired in the afternoon, often reading in the morning before school is a good alternative.

 To get the most out of this experience, check out this video on how to read home readers with your child.

 Students in Year 1 participate in mathematics lessons each day, morning middle session.
 Students are exposed to a variety of hands -on activities to develop their understanding of mathematical concepts and many concepts will be taught and reinforced through games.

 At home, you can help your child by playing board games involving dice or counting, playing card games and talking about numbers in everyday contexts, for example, finding numerals at the supermarket, reading the numbers on letterboxes, following directions to something hidden in a room etc.